COVESA/dlt-viewer/INSTALL.md

 ## Build DLT Viewer in Windows

-* Install Qt5 SDK and Microsoft Visual Studio Build Tools 2019
+* Install Qt5 SDK or Qt6 SDK and Microsoft Visual Studio Build Tools 2019
-* If needed adapt you configuration in build_sdk_windows_qt5_MSVC.bat
+* If needed adapt you configuration in build_config.bat
-* Run build_sdk_windows_qt5_MSVC.bat
+* Run build_sdk_windows_qt5_MSVC_interactive.bat

 The DLT Viewer will be installed by default in C:\DltViewerSDK

-## Optional: Prepare Installation Qwt (Windows)

-Some DLT Viewer plugins will use the Qwt library for displaying graphs.
-The Qwt library must be compiled and installed before it can be used.

-(Tested with Qwt 6.1.6)

-* Install Qt5 SDK and Microsoft Visual Studio Build Tools 2019
-* Copy Qwt zip package qwt-6.1.6.zip to DLT Viewer folder
-* Run build_qwt_windows_qt5_MSVC.bat

 ## Create SDK (Linux)